slinderman/stats305b/lectures/02_contingency_tables.md

 | **Total**       | 89      |  63 | 152       |

 :::{admonition} Questions
-With this data, can we say that playing football (at all levels, compared to other contact sports) is associated with CTE?
+With this data, can we say that playing football is associated with CTE?
 If so, how strong is the association?
 Can we say whether this association is causal?
 What are some caveats to consider when interpreting this data?
 :::

 ## Contingency Tables